machineware-gmbh/pyvp/README.md

 ----
 ## License

-This project is proprietary and confidential work and requires a seperate license agreement to use - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.